 Reinventing the Frame: The McLaren Vision Collection

-How a luxury brand, eyewear designer, and company of innovators worked together to find an entirely new solution for creating high-end 3D-printed metal eyewear collections — and brought a vision that was 20 years in the making to life.
+How a luxury brand, eyewear designer, and company of innovators worked together to find an entirely new solution for creating a high-end, 3D-printed metal eyewear collection — and brought a vision that was 20 years in the making to life.

 Seeing eye to eye

 “On paper, and even on screen with 3D digital renderings, you can see how a design should look.
 Holding it in your hands and seeing how it rests on the face, you can go ‘yes, that’s the one!’.”
 When a brand like McLaren, known for ultimate luxury engineering, extend their DNA to a new offering, customers expect to see the marque’s essence reflected in this latest endeavor brought to market.